jlmantov/type-graphql-api/Readme.md

 For now, I follow the same (dev) path: jwtSecret is stored in `src/utils/crypto.ts` ... and of course, the value is expected to be changed into something - well, secret!!!

 ### Dotenv

 No, actually it's very easy to do it right: store config parameters in a `.env` file, so let's get on with it

 ```
 $ npm i dotenv
 ```

+The same way argon2 is 'stoved away' in a separate file, let's create `src/utils/auth.ts` and do the same - isolate JWT in a single file and access the functionality through method calls:
+- createAccessToken(user)
+- createRefreshToken(user)

 ### refresh token

+Refresh token is not part of every request like the access token - it doesn't follow the client workflow, so it would be clumsy to carry it around everywhere.

+Refresh token is used for "transparent" re-login when the access token expires - it should have it's own API path and be treated differently.

+Let's store the refresh token in a Cookie - which means:

+=> Alter the express response from where GraphQL resides (inside the Apolloserver)

+=> Add express request + response to ApolloServer Context, which makes it available to TypeGraphQL resolvers

+=> Add (TypeGraphQL) Context to resolvers where needed

+=> Create a ContextType in order for TypeScript to understand and validate the context correctly

+=> In the TypeGraphQL resolver (where the refresh token is created), add @Ctx() to the list of input parameters

+### Test cookie in GraphQL Playground

+NOTE: Verify that GraphQL Playground settings is actually prepared for handling cookies: `"request.credentials": "include"`

+Open Developer Tools (one way to to it is right click -> inspect), go to Network, first clear the list, execute and then grap the right request:

+- Response Headers should include `Set-Cookie: jid=.....`
+- Response should include login, holding the accessToken
+- Cookie named 'jid' should be part of the response

+Instead of Network, one can also select Application and inspect the Cookie from there.

 ## Authenticated mutations and queries

 ## Refresh the token

 ## Revoke tokens for a user (change passord)